 Before Future Brands, she worked with the British Council as Head of Programmes for India and Sri Lanka and worked closely with UK offices and other International Organizations.
 This work led her to interact closely with Social and Creative sectors globally, especially in the UK, and develop an understanding of international operations as well.

-Her last assignment was as the Dean at the Faculty of Architecture at DIT University Dehradun, spearheading the development of the Faculty into one of national and international standing.
+Her last assignment was as the Dean at the Faculty of Architecture at DIT University Dehradun, spearheading the development of the Faculty into one of national and international standings.
 Her chosen mandate was to expand the academic and research footprint of the Faculty and also to explore new ventures for the University to get into.

 Having completed a full cycle as a design thinker, from a novice to a practitioner (the last three years at the University being spent in very successfully implementing a design-thought strategy into place), she now implements this process extensively into virgin as well as complex areas and contexts of business, design, culture and life.